Monday, April 21, 2025

 The years 1945-1980 were ones with the closest equality.
 There have always been those manipulating to get a bigger share of the wealth.
 Ronald Reagan, famously said "the government is the problem".
 He brought forth much lower taxes for the top income groups: from 90% to 28% and did much more to increase the equality gap.

-The Koch brothers were confronted some legal response to environmental abuses.
+The Koch brothers were confronted by some legal response to environmental abuses.
 They also resented their tax rates and started behind the scenes efforts to change the laws.
 They spent literally hundreds of millions of dollars.
 They found ways to legally increase donations to groups who fought their battles.
 Some money was given to the "spontaneous" Tea Party and to Rush Limbaugh among many others.
 Much money was funneled to compliant politicians.

 Here in Canada Stephen Harper was in the battle to lower taxes and de-regulate annoying environmental laws.
 He was stopped by the courts at one time, but continued his efforts.
 Since then the equality gap has widened.